Molecular-Nanophotonics/Building-pip-Packages/README.md

 ## Setup your Project

-For distribution your project need to be strucutred as follows:
+For distribution your project need to be structured as follows:

 ```
 MyPackage/